-Write Rate column
+• Write Rate column

 The Write Rate represents the percentage of time that each block RAM port performs write operations.
 The read rate is understood to be 100% - write rate.
+This is not relative to Enable Rate.
+For example, if the Enable Rate is 25% and write operation can be half of the time, then Write Rate is 12.5% of total time period.

-Signal Rate column
+• Signal Rate column (Read only)